Message from the Chair, Karin Neufeld

 Our Department is one of the most vibrant and creative academic departments in Canada, with a distinguished record for over 50 years of innovation, collegial scholarship, academic excellence, and world-renowned programs, which you will learn about in these pages.
 Our 4 core values – equity, innovation, partnerships and inclusivity - are encapsulated in our vision and in our EDI initiatives while never forgetting that at the heart of everything we do is improving the well-being of the person living with a mental health or addiction problem and their family.
-So our five strategic directions, and our emerging areas of academic excellence are broad, bringing together our programs and faculty to work collaboratively within a common framework.
+During my tenure as Acting Chair, we will continue to focus on our five strategic directions, and our emerging areas of academic excellence are broad, bringing together our programs and faculty to work collaboratively within a common framework.

 Education and academic excellence is an overarching priority within the department.
 We are renowned for our expertise in mood and anxiety disorders, women’s health, child psychiatry, neuroscience, and in creating innovative models of mental health-care delivery, particularly those concerned with the interaction between psychiatry and family medicine.